St. Rose Family Medicine and Urgent Care Clinic

 In the treatment area, a nurse will ask for information about your health concern and your medical history.
-After this assessment, a specially trained Urgent Care Provider will see you, usually within 30 minutes.
+After this assessment, a specially trained Urgent Care Provider will see you.

 The Urgent Care Provider is in charge of your care.
 After examining you, the doctor may order lab tests or X-rays.
 Results of lab tests are usually back within an hour.
 X-ray results vary depending on the test.

 Once the Urgent Care Provider has the results, he or she will determine if you can go home or if you need to be admitted into a hospital.
 If you need to be admitted, your family doctor will be contacted.
 If you do not have a doctor, the emergency room will assign one to handle your care while you are in the hospital.